Rezana20/rezzipea_service/Tasks.md

 Summary

 NEXT
-- to test on docker.
+- Test new subscription endpoints with unit tests and manually
+- Complete unsubscribe
-- Add write to DB to update subscriber list
+- Create a UI to join the waiting list - BIG!
 -
 COMPLETED/LEARNED
 - Connected to DB and tested locally
 - Added DOCKER ENV variables with db connections safely
 - Connect to cockroach db - similar to any postgres db
 - Added certs to ~/.postgres
+- Tested on docker.
+- Add write to DB to update subscriber list
+- Added logging